This post is also available as a podcast: Podcast #004: The Importance of Sexual Responsiveness

-In my recent post about the importance of enthusiasm I briefly mentioned responsiveness and promised a follow-up post, so here it goes.
-All aspects of sexual enthusiasm are valuable to cultivate with your spouse, but responsiveness can be key to creating exciting, pleasurable, and memorable sexual encounters.
-What do I mean by sexual responsiveness?
+In our recent post about the importance of enthusiasm we briefly mentioned responsiveness and promised a follow-up post, so here it goes.
+All aspects of sexual enthusiasm are valuable to cultivate with your spouse, but sexual responsiveness is critical for creating exciting, pleasurable, and memorable sexual encounters.
+What do we mean by sexual responsiveness?
 Basically, sexual responsiveness is verbal or non-verbal communication with your spouse during sex that demonstrates how much you’re enjoying what your spouse is doing right then.
 Whichever spouse is receiving/submissive at the moment should be sexually responsive to the actions of the giving/dominant spouse.
 These roles may swap once or more during a single encounter, so pay attention.
 For example, if you are receiving oral sex you should be the one responding.

-In this post, I will first discuss why sexual responsiveness is important, and then I will describe some methods for being responsive.
+In this post we will first discuss why sexual responsiveness is important and then describe some methods for being responsive.

 So, why is sexual responsiveness important?